Treaty Land Entitlement

 Treaty Land Entitlement claims are intended to settle the land debt owed to those First Nations who did not receive all the land they were entitled to under historical treaties signed by the Crown and First Nations.
 Settlement agreements are negotiated among First Nations, the Government of Canada and provincial/territorial governments.
 According to the terms of the agreement, a specified amount of Crown lands is identified and/or a cash settlement is provided so that a First Nation may purchase federal, provincial/territorial, or private land to settle the land debt.
 Once selected or purchased, this land can be added to the First Nations' reserve under the Additions to Reserve process.
 Currently, approximately 90 per cent of Treaty Land Entitlement transactions take place in Manitoba and Saskatchewan.
 The fulfilment of Treaty Land Entitlement agreements assists in building partnerships and spurring economic development on reserves and in surrounding communities.

-- Fact Sheet - Approved Additions to Reserve Proposals - 2016
+- Approved Additions to Reserve proposals

 - Frequently Asked Questions - Treaty Land Entitlement